 - University of Groningen, Netherlands

 The Environmental Law graduates work closely with government and private organizations to either represent the firm at national and international levels or to draft environmental related-policies.
 The big corporate houses hire these professionals to conceptualize sustainable business practices that they can adopt.
 Environmental lawyers are in high demand in countries like India, the USA, the UK, etc. Apart from being a lawyer, the graduates can also work as Legal advisors, NGO workers, environmental activists, consultants, policy strategists, etc. Excellent verbal and written communication skills, sound knowledge of laws pertaining to the environment, and good negotiation and advocacy skills are some of the traits which are required to become a successful professional in this field.

 Also Read: Learn How to Make a Career in Law

 We hope this blog was successful in drawing light on every aspect of Environmental Law.
 If you are passionate about the conservation of the environment but are confused about which course to study, then the counsellors at Leverage Edu will mentor you in selecting a course that aligns with your professional goals using our AI-enabled tool.
-You can also book a free 30 minutes career counselling session with our experts.
+You can also book a free 30-minute career counselling session with our study abroad experts.
 Hurry up, book your slot now!